BryanJ1ang/BryanJ1ang/README.md

 I am a Computer Science student at the University of British Columbia (UBC).

-Currently, I am working on my fullstack Chess project and have a playable version of it ready.
-Just working out some tweaks and likely, brainstorming additional features to add to it.
+Currently, I am working on my fullstack Chess project.
 You can try it out [here](https://chess-c486876bf51a.herokuapp.com/).